shichao-an/notes/docs/lkd/ch3.md

 <u>If a parent exits before its children, any of its child tasks must be reparented to a new process, otherwise parentless terminated processes would forever remain zombies, wasting system memory.</u>

-The solution is to reparent a task’s children on exit to another process in the current thread group, or (if that fails) the init process.
+The solution is to reparent a task's children on exit to another process in the current thread group, or (if that fails) the init process.

 `do_exit()` calls `exit_notify()`, which calls `forget_original_parent()`, which calls `find_new_reaper()` to perform the reparenting: